johannschopplich/apiful/docs/guide/getting-started.md

 ```

 > [!NOTE]
-> The `createClient` function returns an [`ApiClient`](/reference/api-client) instance that cannot yet make requests.
-You will need to add a handler extension to enable HTTP functionality.
+> The `createClient` function returns an [`ApiClient`](/reference/api-client) instance that can't yet make requests.
+You'll need to add a handler extension to enable HTTP functionality.

 ## Choose a Built-in Extension